OpenMoonRay/openmoonray-docs/docs/moonray/how-to-guides/extra-aovs.md

 ---
+title: Extra AOV Workflow & Case Studies

+# uncomment if you want MathJax formatting available
+# maths: 1

+# format is YYYY-MM-DD 00:00:00 +0000
+# last-modified-date: 2025-02-14 00:00:00 +0000
 ---
 # Extra AOV Workflow & Case Studies
+## This page needs to be rebuilt

 Extra AOV is a great way to create custom AOVs in a beauty render by shader modification on an asset.
 These AOVs afford artists extra